jia1337/HLTV.chat/README.md

 - Enable the developer mode
 - Pack the path of the cloned repository
 - Drag the .crx file to the extension page
+-**If you are experiencing troubles, try the option *Load Unpacked* and select the path.

 *All the credits goes to BATISTUTA9.*